Social Life Network, Inc. (OTCMKTS:WDLF) Files An 8-K Other Events - Market Exclusive

 ITEM 8.01.
 OTHER EVENTS

-On February 5, 2021, we posted a Shareholder Update on our website at socialnetwork.ai regarding our reduction in convertible debt, which Shareholder Update is attached hereto as Exhibit 99.1.
+On February 11, 2021, we posted a Shareholder Update on our website at socialnetwork.ai regarding the retirement and elimination of our convertible debt, which Shareholder Update is attached hereto as Exhibit 99.1.

 ITEM 9.01.
 EXHIBITS